Two Roads to Classicality: Quantum theory

 \section{Quantum theory}

-We now turn to the main result of this paper, that is, that for the example of quantum theory that the two constructions coincide, both leading to the category of finite dimensional C*-algebras.
+We now turn to the main result of this paper, that for the example of quantum theory our two constructions coincide, both leading to the (symmetric monoidal) category of finite dimensional C*-algebras.

-Recall that a \emph{C*-algebra} is a Banach algebra $(A,\|\_\|)$ over $\mathbb{C}$ with an involution $(-)^*$ compatible with complex conjugation, and which satisfies $\|A^*A\|=\|A^*\|\|A\|$ for all elements $A$.
+\johnignore{ Recall that a \emph{C*-algebra} is a Banach algebra $(A,\|\_\|)$ over $\mathbb{C}$ with an involution $(-)^*$ compatible with complex conjugation, and which satisfies $\|A^*A\|=\|A^*\|\|A\|$ for all elements $A$.
 Specifically, we are concerned here with finite-dimensional C*-algebras, which are of most interest for quantum information theory.
-These form a symmetric monoidal category as we now describe.
+These form a symmetric monoidal category as we now describe.}

-\begin{example}[C* algebras] In the category $\CStar$ objects are finite dimensional C*-algebras and morphisms completely positive linear maps (in the same sense as defined for $\QuantMixed$).
-The monoidal product is the standard C*-algebraic tensor product and the monoidal unit is $\mathcal{B}(\mathbb{C})$.
+\begin{example}[C*-algebras] In the category $\CStar$ objects are finite dimensional C*-algebras and morphisms completely positive linear maps (in the same sense as defined for $\QuantMixed$).
+The monoidal product is the standard tensor product of finite-dimensional C*-algebras and the monoidal unit is $\mathcal{B}(\mathbb{C})$.
 Semi-additive structure is provided by the standard sum of linear maps.
 Discarding effects are provided by the trace, and biproducts by the direct sum of C*-algebras.

 Note that $\QuantMixed$ and $\ClassProb$ are each equivalent to full subcategories of $\CStar$, corresponding to C*-algebras of the form $\mathcal{B}(\hilbH)$, and the commutative C*-algebras, respectively.
 These subcategories can also be characterised in terms of leaks, see Section~\ref{sec:leaks}. \end{example}